darkyzhou/electron-loong64/README.md

 ### Updating Patches

 1. Launch a `ghcr.io/darkyzhou/electron-buildtools` container.
-All subsequent steps should be executed inside this container.
+All subsequent steps should be executed inside this container

 2. Update versions and sync sources:
-   - Edit `ELECTRON_VERSION` to point to the new version to build in `env.sh`.
+   - Edit `ELECTRON_VERSION` to point to the new version to build in `env.sh`
-   - Run `scripts/update.sh`.
+   - Run `scripts/update.sh`

 3. Update dependencies:
-   - Run `scripts/sync.sh`.
-This will apply all original patches from the Electron repository.
+   - Run `scripts/sync.sh` to install dependencies

-4. Apply Chromium patches:
+4. Update Chromium patches:
-   - Apply the consolidated Chromium patch file (e.g., `chromium-131.0.6778.85.diff`) to `$BUILD_ROOT/src`.
+   1. Prepare the consolidated Chromium patch file (e.g., `chromium-131.0.6778.85.diff`) from [AOSC-Dev/chromium-loongarch64](https://github.com/AOSC-Dev/chromium-loongarch64)
+   2. Run `scripts/apply.sh chromium-131.0.6778.85.diff` to apply the patches
-   - Resolve any conflicts if any.
+   3. Resolve any conflicts if any

-5. Export Chromium patches using `npx e patches` command:
-   > Note: `$BUILD_ROOT/src` is a git repository containing submodules, including `$BUILD_ROOT/src/electron` and *a few folders* in `$BUILD_ROOT/src/third_party`.

-   1. Run `scripts/export.sh` to commit changes for both chromium and submodule changes.
-   2. Run `npx e patches $NAME` to export patches for submodule commits.
+   4. Run `scripts/export.sh` to export patches for Chromium and submodule commits
-   3. Export changes in `$BUILD_ROOT/src/electron` to `patches/`.

-6. Apply Electron patches from `patches/electron.patch`.

-7. Run `scripts/sync.sh` again to sync the sources and apply all patches.

 ### Troubleshooting